 Today is the first day of Russian Reading Month!
 I hope you’re all ready to crack open your copies of Dostoevsky or Nabokov or Gogol.
-Right now, my copy of Vladimir Nabokov’s Nikolai Gogol is sitting on my desk next to a glass of frothy, freshly squeezed orange juice (it’s nearing summer here, for all you Northern Hemispherers), and I plan on digging in as soon as I’m done writing this post.
+Right now, my copy of Vladimir Nabokov’s Nikolai Gogol is sitting on my desk next to a glass of frothy, freshly squeezed grapefruit juice (it’s nearing summer here, for all you Northern Hemispherers), and I plan on digging in as soon as I’m done writing this post.

 I’m not sure if I would classify this particular work as ‘Russian Literature’, seeing as it’s written in English.
 Some would even go so far as to call Nabokov a quintessentially American writer, and not a Russian one (Nabokov considered himself a ‘cosmopolite’, and noted once in an interview that he was a “perfectly normal trilingual child”).
 But since this work is a critical study and biography of the great Russian poet-novelist Gogol, I’m reading it as a sort of prelude to Dead Souls.
 I really know so little about Gogol, and I’ve only ever read one story by him (‘The Overcoat’), so I’m hoping this book will help me along.